near/node-docs/docs/validator/validator-bootcamp.md

 near call name.near update_field '{"pool_id": "<pool_id>.poolv1.near", "name": "twitter", "value": "<twitter>"}' --accountId=<account id>.near  --gas=200000000000000
 ```
 ```
 near view name.near get_all_fields '{"from_index": 0, "limit": 3}'
 ```
 ```
 near view name.near get_fields_by_pool '{"pool_id": "<pool_id>.poolv1.near"}'
 ```
 ---

 ## LESSON 4 - STAKING POOLS
 NEAR uses a staking pool factory with a whitelisted staking contract to ensure delegators’ funds are safe.
-In order to run a validator on NEAR a staking pool must be deployed to a NEAR account and integrated into a NEAR validator node.
+In order to run a validator on NEAR, a staking pool must be deployed to a NEAR account and integrated into a NEAR validator node.
 Delegators must use a UI or the command line to stake to the pool.
 A staking pool is a smart contract that is deployed to a NEAR account.

 ### Deploy a Staking Pool Contract
 #### Deploy a Staking Pool